ystv/PiVT/README.md

 Configuration
 -----------------
 Configuration can either be supplied on the command line or within a YAML configuration file.
 A sample, config.yaml, is provided.
-At least one valid playlist item or stopvideo is required so something is always played.

 To specify arguments with the command line, say `python PiVT.py --help` for a full listing of command line options.
 It is not possible to set some